These are tools that manipulate faces.

 The Wireframe tool makes a wireframe from faces by turning edges into wireframe tubes, similar to the Wireframe Modifier.

-Splits each selected faces into a triangle fan, create a new center vertex and create triangles between original face edges and new center vertex.
+Splits each selected faces into a triangle fan, creating a new center vertex and triangles between the original face edges and new center vertex.
 The Offset can be used to make spikes or depressions.

 - Poke Offset